BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 MWF

 *Yazneg is the brutish and cruel captain of Azog's Hunter Orcs.
-He leads this vicious band of creatures in an effort to track down and kill Thorin's Company â€” and anything else that is unfortunate enough to get in his way.*
+He leads this vicious band of creatures in an effort to track down and kill Thorin's Company — and anything else that is unfortunate enough to get in his way.*

 **NARZUG 50 POINTS**

-**ORC, INFANTRY, HERO â€” HERO OF FORTITUDE**
+**ORC, INFANTRY, HERO — HERO OF FORTITUDE**

 Mv F S